shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 # Using Arcana Dashboard

-Are you ready to quickly add user onboarding to your Web3 application?
+Are you ready to setup user onboarding and blockchain signing experience for your application users?

 The first step is to register your application on the [Arcana Developer Dashboard]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md), the go-to console for application developers.

-From there, you can customize the Arcana Auth SDK to fit the specific needs of your application.
-Once you have completed the registration and configuration process, you can begin [integrating the Auth SDK]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) into your application.
+You can customize Arcana Auth SDK settings and enable application users to utilize Arcana Testnet or Mainnet.
+Once you have completed the registration and configuration process, you need to install the Auth SDK and [integrate it]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) with your application.

-This comprehensive guide will walk you through the various configuration options available on the dashboard, ensuring a seamless integration experience.
+This guide will walk you through the various configuration options available on the dashboard to tailor your Auth SDK usage.
+For instruction on how to install Auth SDK and integrate your application, refer to the [Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md).

 !!! note

       After configuration, each newly created application is assigned a unique **App Address**.
-To integrate with Arcana Auth SDK, include the **App Address** as an initialization parameter in the SDK.
+This is **required** to integrate the Auth SDK with your application.

 ## Prerequisites